go-gitea/gitea/docs/content/usage/packages/arch.en-us.md

 When uploading the package to gitea, you have to prepare package file with the `.pkg.tar.zst` extension and its `.pkg.tar.zst.sig` signature.
 You can use [curl](https://curl.se/) or any other HTTP client, Gitea supports multiple [authentication schemes](https://docs.gitea.com/usage/authentication).
 The upload command will create 3 files: package, signature and desc file for the pacman database (which will be created automatically on request).

-Following command will upload arch package and related signature to gitea.
-Example with basic auth:
+The following command will upload arch package and related signature to gitea with basic authentification:

 ```sh
 curl -X PUT \